pungggi/bc_al_upgradeassistant/README.md

 - Migrate obsolete code. (like NoSeriesManagement, Codeunit 1 and more)
 - AI-powered custom prompts.
 Create .al Files directly from the response.

-A tutorial of how to use those features will be released.

 Any [feedback](https://ngsoftware.canny.io/requests) is welcome.

 ## Requirements